True Ventures

 Seed Round in 2016

-Projector, established in 2015 and headquartered in San Francisco, specializes in developing a collaborative, browser-based graphic design platform.
-This platform empowers professionals, particularly developers and product teams, to create engaging visual content such as videos, GIFs, and social media posts, fostering more impactful communication.
+Projector, established in 2015 and headquartered in San Francisco, specializes in developing collaborative visual storytelling tools for developers and product teams.
+Their platform enables professionals to create engaging content such as videos, GIFs, social media posts, and presentations outside the confines of their app, enhancing overall product experiences.

 Cloverpop